linode/apl-docs/docs/get-started/labs/lab-34.md

 To configure the sealed secret fill in a name for your secret and the desired namespace.
 Afterwards you can add the `secret` data that you want to store in the sealed secret.
 The secret data is stored as 'key' 'value'.
-In the example below we created a secret named 'secret-credentials' in the namespace 'team-admin'.
+In the example below we created a secret named 'secret-credentials' in the namespace 'team-demo'.
 The secret has the key values `password=helloworld` and `username=labs-user`.
 Now click on `submit` and `Deploy Changes`.

 ![Create sealed secret](../../img/create-sealed-secrets.png)